Tell el-Balamun

 Tell el-Balamun (ⲡⲟⲩⲛⲉⲙⲟⲩ; Διοσπόλις ή κάτω) first known as Smabehdet, is an ancient city in Egypt dating from 2400 BC.
 It was once a port city on an estuary of the Nile, but is now inland of the Mediterranean Sea.
-In ancient times it was known as Diospolis Inferior.
+In ancient times it was known as Diospolis Inferior or Diospolis Kato.
 It has a complex of temples.

 History

 First called Smabehdet or Behdet, the Ancient Egyptian city from 2400 BC or earlier.
 About 1200 BC, during the New Kingdom of Egypt, it was named Paiuenamun, meaning "The Island of the [god] Amun".
 It was the ancient form of the name of Balamun.
 Tell el-Balamun, located in an agricultural area in the Nile Delta, it was a port city of an estuary of the Nile (but is now 15 km from the Mediterranean Sea due to the advance of the Nile delta).

 It was the site of a complex of temples.
 A Ramesside temple enclosure holds temples from the 26th and 30th dynasties for Nekhtnebef, Psamtik I, and Shoshenq III.
 There was also a cemetery for elite citizens near the temple enclosure.
 There was also a tomb of Iken, a Lower Egyptian Vizier, from 900 B.C.
 In antiquity, the stones for the temples were removed and used for other structures or burnt for lime.